 IMPACT: Art galleries benefit from the exemption, but there may be a wider social benefit because the galleries are open to the public and provide general cultural enrichment.
+At the same time, the tax exemptions given to certain properties shift the burden of paying for public services to taxable properties and may result in those properties paying a higher property tax rate.

-Some of the galleries or museums that benefit from this exemption are Decatur House, the Hillwood Estate, and the Textile Museum.
+Galleries or museums that benefit from this exemption include Decatur House, the Hillwood Estate, the Kreeger Museum, the Phillips Collection, and the National Museum for Women in the Arts.
 Many other galleries or museums are exempt through other provisions of the property tax code; for example, some are located on federal property and others have been exempted from real property taxation by a special act of Congress.

-175. Cemeteries
+177. Cemeteries